SERVIR/ClimateSERV2/README.md

 - [THREDDS (version 4.6.14)](https://www.unidata.ucar.edu/software/tds/)

 ### Environment
+These instructions are written for a linux environment.
+If you are installing on a different OS you will have to alter pathing and pathing variables.

-We recommend following the structure we have in place for the application, which is:
+We highly recommend following the structure we have in place for the application, which is:

 ```/cserv2/django_app/ClimateSERV2```

-To accomplish this effectively run the following:
+Following these directions should help to accomplish this effectively and ensure your application runs successfully.

 ```
-mkdir /cserv2
-mkdir /cserv2/django_app
+mkdir -p /cserv2/django_app
-mkdir /cserv2/tmp
-mkdir /cserv2/tmp/logs
+mkdir -p /cserv2/tmp/logs
 cd /cserv2/django_app
 git clone git@github.com:SERVIR/ClimateSERV2.git
 ```